pdykes/ao_sim/README.md

-(mvp2 in progress of being updated... there are key resources not released to this open source to make this fully functional - see the box for the team)
+# mvp2

+The updated release offers:

+- telemetry feeds
+- agent_proxy support and generic client examples
+- patron locations in the stop, roller, registration and the exhibit
+- centralized configuration system

+Currently inflight functions targeted for mpv3:

+- rule engine that processes data from the various streams, and emits events for other compnoents to process
+- rules will be stored separate of the software in an extensible format
+- integrate the graphical components and incorporat rules based events
+- please drop requirements for critical needed functions

 # Lets get the simulation and replication code downloaded, and run in a few docker containers optionally  ;-)

+   - configuration setup
+      The new configuration solution relies on environment variables, and offers many advantages, see the articles at this link for more information https://www.npmjs.com/package/config

    - preqs
-      download and install git and docker community edition (ce), takes a few minutes and reboots
+      download and install node (version 6-8 is fine), git and docker community edition (ce)

    - docker config
       ensure you have a shared directory on the host which Docker can read